 It is known that early screening, identification, and referral for intervention are essential regarding autism.
 Earlier diagnosis and intervention can considerably improve children’s long-term development and social behavior outcomes.
 However, connecting children to developmental services should not rely solely on a diagnosis such as autism.
 If you have concerns about your child’s ability to communicate or developmental progress, bring this to the attention of your child’s pediatrician as soon as possible.

-- Boys are nearly 5 times more likely to be diagnosed with an ASD than girls.
+- Boys are four times more likely to be diagnosed with an ASD than girls.